khanmr/yorkuniveristy-blockchain/medical_records_mgmt/README.md

 ### Instructions

-- Download or clone the repository.
+- Download or fork the repository.
 - Unzip and go to app directory.
 - Run `npm install` to download the dependencies.
 - Open Xampp and start Apache and MySQL server.